Purchase Orders

 1.1.4.
 Reorder by Products Sold (Replenishment)

 This is another popular method that is used for reordering to replenish your inventory.
-It works on what you sell is what you order.
+For example, if you sell 5 of a product, the system will recommend you buy 5 to restock.
 This method is not based on the current “Quantity on Hand.
 See Figure 1.1.4.0.

 Figure 1.1.4.0